yangruowei/Udacity_DS_Project1/README.md

 ### Files
 I did this analysis on Jupyter Notebook and the details are included in the file
-"DS Nanodegree project 1 - SO 2017 Survey Analysis.ipynb".
+"DS Nanodegree project 1 - SO 2017 Survey Analysis revised.ipynb".

 The data files are from Stack Overflow Developer Survey 2017 and can be found [here](https://www.kaggle.com/stackoverflow/so-survey-2017)